thecodingmachine/react-native-boilerplate/documentation/blog/2020-04-19-React-Native-Boilerplate-3.0.0.md

 export default buildSlice('user', [FetchOne], sliceInitialState).reducer
 ```

-After that, you can use you state in you container like this :
+Next, you can use your state in your container like this :

 ```javascript
 import React, { useEffect } from 'react'